-A case study is an indispensable part of the B2B tech marketer’s arsenal.
+A case study is an indispensable part of a tech B2B content marketer’s arsenal.
 And not without reason.
 A customer going on record to say how the solution helped them is incredibly more convincing than a company sales representative speaking about the benefits of their products.
 It is, without doubt, a much more credible way to showcase a company’s products and solutions.

-However, it is a powerful tool only if it is done right.
+However, it is a powerful content marketing tool only if it is done right.
 While one should be open to exploring new ways of writing a case study, the tried and tested structure works very well.
 There’s really no need to reinvent the wheel.
-However, there are some tips and tricks that can turn a run-of-the-mill case study into a piece of art.
+However, there are some tips and tricks that can boost content development and turn a run-of-the-mill case study into a piece of art.

 Here’s how you can write a compelling case study that will continue to deliver value for a long time: